Tomella/live-timing/README.md

 easily be overlayed with other applications with little likelyhood of name clashes with:
 * The HTML at the base
 * All other content under the directories.

+Just copy the liveTiming directory to where ever you want and then go http://my.host.com/liveTiming and it should work.
+It uses CDN for AngularJS and the rest is tiny